slint-ui/slint/docs/development.md

 ### `helper_crates`

-A set of crates that are somehow not strictly related to sixtyfps, and that could be moved to their own repository and have their own version release at some point.
+A set of crates that are somehow not strictly related to Slint, and that could be moved to their own repository and have their own version release at some point.

 ### `internal`

-`internal` contains code that is not meant to be used directly by a user of sixtyfps.
+`internal` contains code that is not meant to be used directly by a user of Slint.

 #### `compiler`